List of Marthandavarma characters: Ettuveetil Pillamar

 Group VII (1.
 Parakkottu Thikkakutti Pillai, 2.
-Pandikkuttathil Ayyappan Pillai) as Arukoottam Pillamar who, were set free.) of conspirators prevailed against Marthanda Varma.
-According to Dr. P. Venugopalan, Ettuveettil Pillais mentioned in the novel are based on the verses from Sree Veera Marthandavarmacharitham Aattakatha, which was published during 1883–1884 by P. Govinda Pillai.
-In the novel except for Thirumadathil Pillai, all other titles of Ettuveettil Pillais are in reminiscence of the references made in the verses, an extract from which is also given as an epigraph to the eleventh chapter of the novel.
-P. Shangoony Menon stated the eight titles (Note: Ramanamadathil Pillai, Mathanamadathil Pillai, Kolathoo Pillai, Kalacoottathu Pillai, Chembalathil Pillai, Pallichel Pillay, Kudamun Pillay and Venganoor Pillay.) of Ettuveettil Pillais.
-V. Nagam Aiya states that their titles are the names of the villages (Note: Ramanamatam, Martandam, Kulattur, Kazhakuttam, Chembazhanthi, Pallichal, Koduman and Venganur.) they headed and not their family names.
-According to P. Shangunny Menon, Madambies or Madampimar, the petty chiefs who were confederates of Ettuveettil Pillais, by whom the former group were influenced to become a powerful combination with the latter group.
-In the Malayalam translation of History of Travancore from the Earliest Times, C. K. Kareem claims that Ettuveettil Pillais were gradually grown as Madambies, even though it conflicts with the source material.
-Dewan Nanoo Pillai refers that Madampimars and Ettuveettil Pillais were the hereditary enemies of Marthanda Varma.
-T. K. Velu Pillai claims that Ettuveettil Pillais are mistaken for the Madathil Pillais, who were entrusted to manage the properties of six madams or areas; and that the chiefs or leaders were Ettuveettil Madambimar and not Ettuveettil Pillamar.
-He also claims that Kulathur Pillai and Kazhakkoottathu Pillai were mentioned as Pillais of six houses including the name of a Tamilian in the royal edicts, even though there are no such explicit informations in the referred royal edicts, Mathilakam Records – M. Doc.
+Pandikkuttathil Ayyappan Pillai); both were freed.) of conspirators against Marthanda Varma.
+According to P. Venugopalan, the Ettuveetil Pillamar mentioned in the novel are based on verses from the Sree Veera Marthandavarmacharitham aattakatha, published in 1883–1884 by P. Govinda Pillai.
+Except for Thirumadathil Pillai, all other Ettuveetil Pillamar titles in the novel refer to the verses (an extract of which is an epigraph in its eleventh chapter).
+P. Shangoony Menon identified the eight (Note: Ramanamadathil Pillai, Mathanamadathil Pillai, Kolathoo Pillai, Kalacoottathu Pillai, Chembalathil Pillai, Pallichel Pillay, Kudamun Pillay and Venganoor Pillay.)
+Ettuveetil Pillamar.
+V. Nagam Aiya says that their titles are the names of the villages (Note: Ramanamatam, Martandam, Kulattur, Kazhakuttam, Chembazhanthi, Pallichal, Koduman and Venganur.) they headed, not their family names.
+According to P. Shangunny Menon, Madambies (or Madampimar) were petty chiefs who were confederates of the Ettuveetil Pillamar.
+In the Malayalam translation of History of Travancore from the Earliest Times, C. K. Kareem says that Ettuveetil Pillamar were gradually expanded with Madambies despite a conflict with the source material.
+According to Nanoo Pillai, the Madampimars and Ettuveetil Pillamar were hereditary enemies of Marthanda Varma.
+T. K. Velu Pillai says that the Ettuveetil Pillais were mistaken for the Madathil Pillais, who managed the properties of six areas; the chiefs were Ettuveettil Madambimar, not Ettuveettil Pillamar.
+The Kulathur Pillai and Kazhakkoottathu Pillai were mentioned as the Pillais of six houses (including a Tamil) in the royal edicts, although no such information is in the royal edicts Mathilakam Records – M. Doc.
 CXXX.
-Dr. Ibrahim Kunju cites the references of conspiracy by Pillais in Letters to Tellicherry, (Note: Letters to Tellicherry are records of Madras Presidency published as one of the series among Records of Fort St. George in 12 Volumes by the Superintendent of Government Press, Madras in 1934.) the British records.
-In the novel, Ettuveettil Pillais play as main supporters of Padmanabhan Thambi by framing and executing lethal plans against Marthanda Varma, and one of the Pillais, Kudamon Pillai is killed by Ananthapadmanabhan.
+Ibrahim Kunju cites references to a conspiracy by Pillais in Letters to Tellicherry, (Note: Letters to Tellicherry are records of the Madras Presidency published as part of Records of Fort St. George in 12 volumes by the Superintendent of Government Press, Madras, in 1934.) the British records.

 Arukkoottathil Pillais

-Arukkoottathil Pillais or Arukoottathil Pillamar refer to members of wealthy noble Nair families prevailed in the yesteryear Travancore.
-In the royal edicts, it is mentioned that, a set of six members of them are found among the conspirators during the period of Marthanda Varma.
-In the novel, they are presented as a Thambi clan, Aruveettukar, who stood along with Thirumukhathu Pillai.
+Arukkoottathil Pillais, or Arukoottathil Pillamar, refer to members of wealthy, noble Nair families prevailed in Travancore.
+The royal edicts mention that a group of six members are among the conspirators during the reign of Marthanda Varma.
+In the novel, they appear as a Thambi clan (Aruveettukar) allied with Thirumukhathu Pillai.